How to make mushroom risotto? Well, it’s best prepared while sipping a glass of wine and listening to Dean Martin in the background.

 - 2 pounds portobello, porcini, or cremini mushrooms, de-stemmed and sliced thin or a mixture of the three

 - ⅓ cup finely diced white onion or shallots

 - salt and pepper to taste

-- Place the stocks in a saucepan over low heat to warm it up.
+- Place the two stocks in a saucepan over low heat to warm them up.

 - In a large saucepan over medium heat, heat the olive oil to a shimmer and add the mushrooms and onion.
 Saute until soft – about 5-6 minutes – then remove them and all their juices to a bowl and set aside.